 Nearly every state in the United States requires that motorists carry minimum levels of auto insurance coverage.
 Therefore, making sure that a salvaged vehicle is insurable represents one of the fundamental considerations before buying a salvaged car from a vehicle auction.

-The rules that govern coverage of salvage vehicles (or rebuilt title) insurance can be complicated and largely depend on the insurance carrier’s policies and how state law treats the question of salvage and rebuilt titles.
+The rules that govern coverage of salvage vehicles (or rebuilt title) insurance have complications.
+And largely depends on the insurance carrier’s policies and how state law treats the question of salvage and rebuilt titles.

 Before exploring the issue of whether a salvage vehicle can be insured, it is important to understand the definition of “salvage”.